deveshp/netlify-faunadb-todomvc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+### Understanding the code

+If you wanted to turn this into some other app, you'd replace the code in `src/App.js` and `src/TodoModel.js` with new logic and components.
+You'd reuse `Login.js`, and you might end up reusing the `inform()` pattern that `TodoModel.js` used to request database updates.
+The database schema is defined in `scripts/bootstrap-fauna-database.js` so you'd change things there if you wanted to track Recipes or Articles instead of Todos.

 #### First: Inside your repo checkout run `npm install`

 To start a development server, in the project directory, you can run: